Sense & Centsibility Blog

 Typically, refinancing is the only option for a borrower to get their payment amount changed on private student loans.
 The individual’s credit is checked, and if the score is low, refinancing might not even be an option.
 The borrower will likely have to increase their credit score before refinancing to a lower payment.

-Despite this latest extension, it’s still a good idea to prepare yourself now for the day federal student loan payments begin again.
+Now is a good time to prepare yourself for the day federal student loan payments begin again.
 Call us at 888.577.2227 to schedule your phone appointment today with one our NFCC-certified financial student loan counselors!

 Dan Park